 Protecting against storm damage

 Focusing on manageable details, like storing emergency drinking water and using nonelectric light and heat sources, can help you prepare for an outage.
-But seasonal power outages can do more than just spoil your food or make you miss Boardwalk Empire.
-That’s why it helps to have homeowners insurance in case a winter storm causes your roof to collapse or a pipe to burst.
+But power outages can do more than just spoil your food or make you miss Boardwalk Empire.
+That’s why it helps to have homeowners insurance in case a storm causes your flooding or wind damage.
 You can spare yourself a lot of grief if you get top-notch protection for your home before severe weather hits.